CoderDoge1108/academic_website/content/home/experience.md

     date_start: '2021-07-01'
     date_end: '2022-06-01'
     description: |2-
-        Duke Center for AI in Radiology
+        Duke Center for AI in Radiology, Duke University Medical Center

         * Designed a pipeline for tumor detection using ViT and FPN, achieving a 13.1% improvement in AP50.
         * Introduced anomaly detection methods for high-resolution medical images with domain generalization.